 Coronavirus: Latest update for our customers

-The wellbeing of our people and our customers is our main priority, so we're adapting our usual ways of working based on government advice.
-We’d like you to know that we’ve got plans in place and we're doing all we can to support you during these unprecedented times.
+The wellbeing of our people and customers is our main priority and we're following the latest government advice.
+We've adapted our usual ways of working and we're still open for business, doing all we can to give you the best service possible.

 You can contact us as usual by web chat, email and phone during our normal opening hours.